moj-analytical-services/oracleConnectR/README.md

 install.packages("config")
 ```

-The easiest way to install the package is to install directly from Github; to do this you will also require the `devtools` package to be installed.
-A method which does not require `devtools` is set out at the end.
+~~The easiest way to install the package is to install directly from Github; to do this you will also require the `devtools` package to be installed.
+A method which does not require `devtools` is set out at the end.~~

+Installation through devtools needs ironing out; for now follow the alternative install method set out at the end.

 ``` r
 install.packages("devtools")